 My midwife was brilliant and I feel she went above and beyond just ensuring my daughter was ok but took the time to ask if I was doing ok given everything that was going on at the time with my mum passing and the funeral.

 If it wasn’t for my midwife, I personally didn’t feel at the time like mental health was a considered factor.

 If not, did you find it easy in seeking out help with your mental health?

-I didn’t seek out help for my mental health after giving birth as admittedly I did put my needs further down the list of priorities.
-Thinking about it and looking back now, I probably should’ve sought help and dealt with my grief at the time because it may have helped distinguish between what was normal for postpartum hormones and what was something else.
+I didn’t seek help for my mental health after giving birth, as admittedly, I put my needs further down the list of priorities.
+Thinking about it and looking back now, I probably should’ve sought help and dealt with my grief at the time.
+It may have helped me distinguish between what was normal for postpartum hormones and what was something else.